Corry for Emeryville City Council

 • Protecting Emeryville residents from those who’d harm, oppress, or exploit us — whether that’s crime, fascists like ICE, con artists, or giant corporations.

-• Building affordable housing, supporting our tenants, and getting people who want to own a home here access to resources they need.
+• Building affordable housing, supporting tenants, and sharing access to resources for people who want to own a home here.

-• Continuing to build accessible infrastructure for pedestrians, cyclists, elderly, and disabled residents.
+• Continuing to build accessible infrastructure for pedestrians, cyclists, older, and disabled residents.

 • Enabling productive and cooperative council proceedings so we can avoid giving excessive time and energy to drama and focus on getting things done.